proxima-k/fg-car-racer/README.md

 - Game Manager handling too much
     - It currently handles the state of the game, resetting stuff, and initializing & instantiating prefabs.
 Which makes it having many lines of code.
     - I think it would be wise to break them down for cleaner code.
-- Saved leaderboard
+- Leaderboard system

 ### Reflections
-- Discussing problems with friends definitely helped me look at it in different perspectives.
+- Discussing problems with friends definitely helped me look at them in different perspectives.
+- I now understand more about writing clean code and why it's important.
 - It felt very rewarding to have a codebase that is decoupled to some extent.
 It makes expanding the project less exhausting.
-- I now understand more about writing clean code

 <br><br/>